What is Term Insurance?

-- You have a low income (or limited funds) and you cannot afford life insurance plans with savings/investment for now but you want to have a life insurance protection.
+You have a low income (or limited funds) and you cannot afford life insurance plans with savings/investment in your current financial situation but you want to have a life insurance protection.
 A term insurance will cost less than 500 pesos per month so it would be affordable to an employee earning minimum wage or just above the minimum wage.
 Farmers, vendors, tricycle drivers, janitors, factory workers and other low income Filipinos can afford life insurance.
 Breadwinners really need to get at least a term insurance plan because their families depend on them financially.
-When breadwinners die, so is their income so they need insurance protection to replace their income for 5-1o years.
+When breadwinners die, so is their income so they need insurance protection to replace their income for 5-10 years.
 (Read: Client bought term insurance to make sure that his child with special needs will be taken care off when he die)

-- You want to increase your existing life insurance coverage but you have limited budget and cannot afford a life insurance plan with savings/investment for now.
+You want to increase your existing life insurance coverage but you have limited budget and cannot afford a limited pay life insurance plan with savings/investment for now.
 You will get a term insurance to increase your existing life insurance coverage.
 If a 1 Million life insurance with savings cost 20,000+ pesos per year, a term insurance will just cost approximately 5000 pesos per year.
-The good thing is you can convert your term insurance plan to a regular pay life insurance plan with savings/investment in the future when you can already afford it.
-Many wealthy Filipinos and Chinese Filipinos get hundreds of millions of term insurance coverage to multiply their family’s wealth and pay enormous estate taxes upon their death.
+The good thing is you can convert your term insurance plan to a limited pay life insurance plan with savings/investment in the future when you can already afford it.
+Many wealthy Filipinos get hundreds of millions of term insurance coverage to multiply their family’s wealth and to pay enormous estate taxes upon their death.

-Sun Life, the number 1 life insurance company in the Philippines, has many affordable term insurance plans that may suit your needs and budget.
+The life insurance company that I represent is the number 1 life insurance company in the Philippines.
+It has many affordable term insurance plans that may suit your needs and budget.
 Here are some of them:

-A. SUN LIFE ASSURE: TERM LIFE INSURANCE WITH CRITICAL ILLNESS COVERAGE
+A. TERM LIFE INSURANCE WITH CRITICAL ILLNESS COVERAGE

 Covered critical illnesses include heart attack, cancer, stroke, multiple sclerosis and others.
 Special premium rates are also available for non-smokers^.
-(Read more about Sun Life Assure here)
+(Read more about this plan here)

 1. Heart Attack